clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

    * Check that the agent is running.
    * Ensure that it is connecting to the correct scheduler address.
-   * Check that its UUID matches the CSR generated UUID for the CNCI.
+   * Check that its UUID matches the controller generated UUID for the CNCI.

 #.
 If the cnci-agent failed to start, run the command below to determine the reason::